African Dwarf Frog

 Tiny fully aquatic frog that must surface to breathe air; often kept in community tanks

 What sets experienced African Dwarf Frog keepers apart from beginners is their understanding that these animals communicate through subtle behavioral cues rather than obvious vocalizations or body language.
 Changes in coloring, feeding response, basking patterns, and activity levels all provide diagnostic information about the animal's wellbeing.
-A African Dwarf Frog that consistently avoids its warm basking zone, for instance, may be signaling early illness rather than simple preference.
+A African Dwarf Frog that consistently avoids its appropriate thermal and humidity range, for instance, may be signaling early illness rather than simple preference.
 Similarly, changes in defecation frequency, consistency, or timing can indicate digestive or parasitic issues long before other symptoms become apparent.
-Learning to read these signals is arguably the most important skill a African Dwarf Frog keeper can develop.
+Learning to read these signals is arguably the most important skill an African Dwarf Frog keeper can develop.

 The vivarium environment for African Dwarf Frog should be designed with both physical and psychological needs in mind.
 This means not only providing the correct temperature gradient and humidity range, but also incorporating appropriate hides, climbing structures, and visual barriers that allow the animal to express natural behaviors.
 Enrichment is not a luxury for African Dwarf Frog—it is a fundamental requirement that reduces stress, promotes normal activity patterns, and supports long-term health.
 Keepers who design their enclosures based on the animal's natural history rather than aesthetic preferences consistently report better feeding responses, more natural behaviors, and fewer health issues over time.